EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 }
 ```

-Next, we define a class that contains the data structure of these settings.
+Next, we define a class that matches the data structure of these settings.
 Here's the one I ended up with:

 ```csharp
 // VehicleQuotes.WebApi/Configuration/MailSettings.cs